diodonfrost/terraform-azure-function-app-scheduler-stop-start/CONTRIBUTING.md

-# Contributing to terraform-azure-function-scheduler-stop-start
+# Contributing to terraform-azure-function-app-scheduler-stop-start

-We would love for you to contribute to terraform-azure-function-scheduler-stop-start and help make it even better than it is today!
+We would love for you to contribute to terraform-azure-function-app-scheduler-stop-start and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Coding Rules](#rules)